flame-engine/flame/doc/components.md

 Like the AnimationComponent, even if your parallax is static, you must call update on this component, so it runs its animation.
 Also, don't forget to add you images to the `pubspec.yaml` file as assets or they wont be found.

+An example implementation can be found in the [examples directory](https://github.com/flame-engine/flame/tree/master/doc/examples/parallax).

 ## Box2D Component

 Flame comes with a basic integration with the Flutter implementation of [Box2D](https://github.com/google/box2d.dart).